 The simplest model that we estimate imposes a Cobb-Douglas technology and divides time into D (65 hours per week), 7AM-8PM, Monday through Friday, and the rest N (103 hours per week).
 Implicitly we assume for simplicity's sake that all irregular work time is linearly aggregable.
-The Cobb-Douglas specification assumes the usual unitary elasticity of substitution between worker-hours used at these two times of the day/week.
-In order to obtain better estimates of the demand elasticities on which any policy that might affect the timing of work should be based we thus also relax the Cobb-Douglas assumption and estimate the following translog approximation to a general function:
+The Cobb-Douglas specification assumes the usual unitary elasticity of substitution between worker-hours employed at these two times of the day/week.
+In order to obtain better estimates of the demand elasticities on which any policy that might affect the timing of work should be based, we thus also relax the Cobb-Douglas assumption and estimate the following translog approximation to a general function:

-$(1) \ln(Y_k) = a_0 + a_D \ln(D_k) + a_N \ln(N_k) + .5 \{a{DD}[\ln(D_k)]^2 + a{NN}[\ln(N_k)]^2 + a{DN} \ln(D) \cdot \ln(N_k)\} + \xi_k ,$ where k denotes the firm, D is 1 plus the number of worker-hours during normal hours, and N is 1 plus the number during irregular hours.
+$$(1) \quad ln(Y_k) \ = \ a_0 \ + \ a_D ln(D_k) \ + \ a_N ln(N_k) \ + \ .5 \big\{ a{DD} [ln(D_k)]^2 \ + \ a{NN} [ln(N_k)]^2 \ + \ a{DN} ln(D_k) \cdot ln(N_k) \big\} + \xi_k \ ,$$ where k denotes the firm, D is 1 plus the number of worker-hours employed during normal hours, and N is 1 plus the number employed during irregular hours.
 Testing the overall significance of the vector a{ij} , i, j = D, N, allows us to test the validity of imposing the Cobb-Douglas technology.
 With the translog approximation, and assuming constant returns to scale, the parameter estimates can be readily transformed (Hamermesh, 1993) and combined with estimates of the shares of D and N in total labor costs to obtain estimates of elasticities of demand for labor at the two times.

-One might go beyond the mechanical and ask whether the application of production theory makes sense in this context.
+One might ask whether the application of production theory makes sense in this context.
 While we can and do obtain measures of substitution between daytime weekday and irregular hours, the theoretical basis of production functions lies in the idea of cooperating factors.
 Since weekday and other hours are by definition not used simultaneously, the notion of cooperation here cannot be the usual one.

 An alternative approach avoids assuming cooperation by labor-hours used at different times and assumes instead that the firm chooses how much to produce during daytime weekday hours and how much during others.14 It faces an exogenous hourly wage w for daytime weekday hours, and a wage of $[1+\theta]$ w for other hours, where θ is the legislated or bargained penalty rate.
 In addition to wage costs the firm has fixed costs V of employing a worker.
 If we assume that workers employed at daytime weekday and irregular hours work the same total hours per week, then we can denote the per-hour fixed costs of employment as v per worker for both types of workers.
-Thus the cost of an hour of daytime weekday labor is w + v, while each irregular hour costs $[1+\theta]$ w + v.
+Thus the cost of an hour of daytime weekday labor is w + v, while each irregular hour costs $[1+\theta]w + v$.